-The formation of a Council for DSL and LTC facilities, and Home Care, offers a good vehicle for Clients to communicate with each other and to consolidate their concerns and document them in writing for submission to the service provider.
+Concerns can also be addressed through a Council as the described in the Resident and Family Councils Act.
+The formation of a Council for DSL and LTC facilities offers a good vehicle for Clients to communicate with each other and to consolidate their concerns and document them in writing for submission to the service provider.
 It should also be noted that concerns and complaints are probably more likely to be addressed quickly if they involve failure to follow regulations.
 It is therefore worthwhile for at least one member of the Council to be familiar with the regulations governing a particular service and facility.
-In addition to dealing with concerns, Councils can also be very useful in fundraising for projects that are of particular interest to the residents.
-Many DSL and LTC facilities organize regular group meetings with their residents (or their caregivers) to discuss issues and to obtain feedback.
-These meetings tend to be chaired by the facility staff.
-In that case, they should not be considered Councils, which are run by the residents themselves.
-Residents have potentially more influence through a Council due to the clauses in Section 18 of the Continuing Care Health Service Standards.
+In addition to dealing with concerns, Councils can also be very useful in fundraising for projects of particular interest to the residents.

-Submission of complaints at the provincial level vary depending on the nature of the complaint.
+Submissions of complaints at the provincial level vary depending on the nature of the complaint.
 Those related to subsidized and non-subsidized SL and LTC accommodations should be addressed using the Alberta Health Complaints Mechanism.
 On the other hand, concerns related to Home Care and to health services provided in subsidized DSL and LTC facilities are handled by the AHS Patient Relations Department.
 If in doubt, one of these two entities should be contacted to determine whether the concern is related to accommodations or to health service.
-If it is related to accommodations, the complaint must be submitted by a Client directly affected by the complaint.
-If it is related to the health services, the concern may be presented by the Client affected or by a representative, such as a member of a Council, on the part of one or more Clients.
 It is important to note that those who submit concerns at the provincial level will first be asked to try to resolve the issue at the local level.
-AHS, which is required to follow the Alberta Patient Concerns Resolution Process Regulation and the Patient Concerns Resolution Procedure, has published a brochure expressing its interest in obtaining feedback from Albertans.
+AHS, which is required to follow the Alberta Patient Concerns Resolution Process Regulation, provides information on Patient Concerns & Feedback and a brochure expressing its interest in obtaining feedback from Albertans.

 Although they must still follow the appropriate accommodation standards, it should be noted that non-government-subsidized facilities do not directly fall under the Continuing Care Health Service Standards, which only accepts complaints related to Home Care and to government-subsidized DSL and LTC facilities.
 For some SL1 and SL2 facilities, this is not a major concern since most health care service is provided by Home Care, which does fall under these standards.
 It can however become a concern for SL1 and SL2 facilities that provide some of their own health care services or for non-subsidized SL3 residents, where the care is mainly provided by the facility itself.
 That said, some facilities provide both DSL3 and SL3 units and may elect to follow the same policies and procedures for both types of units in spite of the fact that they are not required to do so for SL3.
 In this case, there still remains a concern if the procedures are not consistently followed since it may be difficult to raise a complaint with AHS.
 In this respect, a DSL3 resident is better protected by the regulations.
 Similar problems occur when filing complaints with the Alberta Ombudsman, which does not accept complaints involving companies.
 As previously noted, there are a few relatively infrequent exceptions such as where a resident is subsidized directly by AHS and is admitted into a non-designated SL facility.
 In that case, the resident would have access to the AHS complaint mechanism.
 Finally, any complaint involving a physician can be submitted to the College of Physicians and Surgeons of Alberta as well as to the AHS Patient Relations Department.

 Complaints related to health care services can also be addressed to the Alberta Health Advocates.
 Because they are familiar with the various regulations, they can assist clients in preparing their complaints to a local facility or to AHS.
-The Office of the Seniors Advocate Alberta provides advocacy services for seniors issues that are not solely related to health care.
 Alberta Ombudsman will accept complaints related to both health care services and accommodations.
-These entities have been discussed in Sections 188.8.131.52, 2.1.2 and 2.1.4 of this document.
+Its mandate and limitations are clearly outlined on the Before Filing a Complaint section of its website.
+These entities have been discussed in Sections 188.8.131.52 and 2.1.4 of this document.
 In practice, the Alberta Ombudsman will likely contact the previously-mentioned Alberta Health, the Office of the Seniors Advocate Alberta and/or AHS departments to investigate the issue.
-The Alberta Health Advocates, the Office of the Seniors Advocate Alberta and the Ombudsman may be the only viable complaint mechanisms when there are perceived fundamental deficiencies in the AHS complaints resolution process or in the Alberta Health Acts, Standards and Regulations.
+The Alberta Health Advocates and the Ombudsman may be the only viable complaint mechanisms when there are perceived fundamental deficiencies in the AHS complaints resolution process or in the Alberta Health Acts, Standards and Regulations.
 These include uncertainties and disputes in the interpretation of these documents.
-An example where this may occur is in any perceived inadequacy and interpretation of resident/staff ratio requirements in the Alberta Health Standards.
-There are no minimum ratios specified in the regulations for Supportive Living facilities.
-On the other hand, the Operations Regulations for Long-term Care facilities indicate that:
+Any complaint involving a physician can be submitted to the College of Physicians and Surgeons of Alberta as well as to the AHS Patient Relations Department.

 If the concern remains unresolved with the above mechanisms, the matter can be brought to the attention of the local MLA.